-Ministries ready for this year’s Christmas Celebrations
+Ministries ready for this year’s Christmas celebrations

 The central seat of Government tagged as the Ministries has been decorated with Christmas colours of red, green, and gold to tune the people and the environment into the yuletide mood.

-Most of the Ministries, Departments and Agencies building within the enclave have been adorn with the festive colours, whiles some have planted Christmas trees in front of the building.
+Most of the Ministries, Departments and Agencies building within the enclave have been adorned with the festive colours, whiles some have planted Christmas trees in front of the building.

 Some of the Ministries front desk have the traditional Christmas box placed at the reception to ensure that visitors to the facility showed appreciation for the working relationship established throughout the year.

-Ghana News Agency monitoring team observed that Christmas hampers, and other gifts including goats, sheep, fowl, and other foot items have started landing at these offices from well-wishers.
+Ghana News Agency monitoring team observed that Christmas hampers and other gifts including goats, sheep, fowl, and other food items have started landing at these offices from well-wishers.

 The GNA team also observed that some of the Ministries, Departments and Agencies have erected canopies on their compound to celebrate the festive occasion as a corporate body.

-Mr. Collins Addo, a worker at the Land Used Spatial Planning Authority, speaking to the GNA said he was ready for the Christmas and preparing for the New Year’s celebration all together.
+Mr. Collins Addo, a worker at the Land Used Spatial Planning Authority, speaking to the GNA said he was ready for the Christmas and preparing for the New Year’s celebration altogether.

 He said the celebration was now beginning and that he was hoping to celebrate it with his family and his church members in Greater Accra Region.